Azure Stream Analytics solution patterns

 For advanced users who want to incorporate online training and scoring into the same Stream Analytics pipeline, see this example of how do that with linear regression.

 Another common pattern is real-time data warehousing, also called streaming data warehouse.
 In addition to events arriving at Event Hubs and IoT Hub from your application, Azure Stream Analytics running on IoT Edge can be used to fulfill data cleansing, data reduction, and data store and forward needs.
 Stream Analytics running on IoT Edge can gracefully handle bandwidth limitation and connectivity issues in the system.
-The SQL output adapter can be used to output to SQL Data Warehouse; however, the maximum throughput is limited to 10 MB/s.
+Stream Analytics can support throughput rates of upto 200MB/sec while writing to Azure Synapse Analytics.

 Archiving real-time data for analytics